 There are several DIY cleaning solutions that you can use to clean your white leather shoes.
 These include baking soda cleaner and a mixture of white vinegar and olive oil.

 If possible, we certainly recommend purchasing a dedicated leather shoe cleaner that is formulated for white or lighter shades of leather.
 One of our favorite solutions is the Shoe Cleaner Kit For White Shoes from Shoe MGK.

-Either way you go, you will not want to overwash your white leather shoes as you will likely end up stripping your leather shoes of its natural oils, causing them to stiffen and become brittle.
+Either way, you will not want to overwash your white leather shoes as you will likely end up stripping your leather shoes of their natural oils, causing them to stiffen and become brittle.

 Condition Your White Leather Shoes

 We, therefore, recommend that you condition your shoes after every wash cycle, to ensure that your leather remains supple as much as possible.
 As we are dealing with white leather shoes here, we want to ensure that any conditioner we use does not discolor the base leather material.